jchowlabs/jchowlabs.github.io/_pages/about.md

   - /about.html
 ---

-👋 Hey!
-I'm Jason Chow and I'm an Applied Research Scientist in the field of Cybersecurity.
-My focus areas include applications of cryptography and machine learning with passion areas spanning homomorphic encryption, zero-knowledge proofs, quantum computing, generative adversarial neural networks, large language models and everything.
-In my professional career, I've focused largely in the identity security space, starting with single sign-on, multi-factor authentication and conditional access, with progression to password-less and threat detection technologies.
-This website will document my work in this space, as well as side passion projects.
+👋 My name is Jason Chow and I'm an Applied Research Scientist in the field of Cybersecurity.
+I focus on applications of crytography and machine learning with interest areas in homomorphic encryption, zero-knowledge proofs, adversarial neural networks, large language models and everything in between.
+My professional career spans roles in engineering, product management and product marketing concentrated in the identity security space.
+This website documents some of my work, as well as passion projects.

 ## Education